 Credit risk is the risk of financial loss to the Company if a customer or counterparty fails to meet its contractual obligations.
-Credit risk arises from cash and cash equivalents, investments carried at amortised cost or fair value through profit and loss and deposits with banks and financial institutions, as well as credit exposures to trade | non-trade customers including outstanding receivables.
+Credit risk arises from cash and cash equivalents, financial assets measured at amortised cost or fair value through profit and loss and deposits with banks and financial institutions, as well as credit exposures to trade | non-trade customers including outstanding receivables.

-- i) Credit Risk Management

-- Credit risk is managed through the policy surrounding Credit Risk Management.

-- ii) Provision for expected credit losses

-The Company provides for expected credit loss based on the following:
+- i) Credit risk management - Credit risk is managed through the policy surrounding Credit Risk Management. - ii) Provision for expected credit losses - The Company provides for expected credit loss based on the following: